Fault-Tolerant Encoding of Logical Qudits in Spin Systems: The coefficients for logical qudit encoding code words

-It is worth pointing out that the distance-5 code for qutrit, as well as for general $d$-dimensional qudits, is not unique.
-As a simple example, we provide an alternative set of coefficients, as shown below,
+It is worth noting that the distance-5 code for a qutrit, as well as for general $d$-dimensional qudits, is not unique.
+As a simple example, we present an alternative set of coefficients,

-Similar to the logical qubit construction using qudits in Ref.~\cite{lim2023fault} , this non-uniqueness indicates that further investigation is required to identify the mathematically minimal (i.e., most compact) dimension that enables fault-tolerant encoding.

-For general code-word distance of $2t+1$ with $t \ge 3$, similar expansion -- which doubles the encoding $S_Z$-basis in the same manner as the distance-3 to distance-5 construction -- provides sufficient Hilbert space and degrees of freeedom to satisfy KL criteria, i.e., $\bra{i_L}S_Z^n\ket{i_L}=\bra{j_L}S_Z^n\ket{j_L}$ up to $n=0,1,2 \cdots 2t$, by appropriately tailoring the coefficients.
-Here we do not offer a proof, or a general analytical solution demonstrating that this approach works for arbitrary $2t+1$ distance and arbitray qudit dimension $d$, though we find it works for wide range of cases that we have explored.
+For general code-word distance of $2t+1$ with $t \ge 3$, similar expansion -- which doubles the encoding $S_Z$-basis in the same manner as the distance-3 to distance-5 construction -- provides sufficient Hilbert space and degrees of freedom to satisfy the KL criteria, i.e., $\bra{i_L}S_Z^n\ket{i_L}=\bra{j_L}S_Z^n\ket{j_L}$ for $n=0,1,2 \cdots 2t$, by appropriately tailoring the coefficients.
+As in the above case, for odd $t$, the condition $\bra{i_L}S_Z^t\ket{i_L}=\bra{j_L}S_Z^t\ket{j_L}$ is trivially satisfied from symmetry.
+Therefore, the remaining nontrivial KL conditions correspond to even orders of $t$.
+Based on this iterative doubling of the codeword structure, an arbitrary $\ket{i_L}$ consists of a linear combination of $2^t$ Z-basis states, with the same number of independent coefficients.
+Pairing the coefficients $t$ times across $2^t$ basis states provide sufficient degrees of freedom to construct arbitrary $\ket{i_L}$ satisfying $\bra{i_L}S_Z^n\ket{i_L}=\bra{0_L}S_Z^n\ket{0_L}$ for $n= 0, 2, \cdots 2t$.
+We emphasize that this systematic procedure provides a sufficient condition for constructing valid codewords.
+Further investigation is required to identify the mathematically minimal Hilbert space dimension that enables fault-tolerant encoding.

 We presented a general formalism for extending the $Z$-error-correcting code to full $X/Y/Z$ error correction.
-This was achieved by incresing basis dimension by a factor of $2t+1$ times (i.e., a threefold increase from 9/2 code to 29/2 code and a fivefold increase from 19/2 code to 99/2), or by increasing number of qudits $2t+1$ times (i.e., three-9/2 qudits code or five-19/2 qudits code).
-In both approaches, the same set of coefficients used for the $Z$-error correction remained valid for constructing the corresponding $2t+1$-distance $X/Y/Z$ error correcting code.
+This is achieved by increasing the basis dimension by a factor of $2t+1$ (i.e., a threefold increase from 9/2 code to the 29/2 code, and a fivefold increase from 19/2 code to 99/2), or by increasing the number of qudits by a factor of $2t+1$ (i.e., three-9/2 qudits code or five-19/2 qudits code).
+In both approaches, the same set of coefficients used for the $Z$-error correction remains valid for constructing the corresponding distance-$2t+1$ $X/Y/Z$ error-correcting code.